MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 ## Assign items to a task

-You can assign items to individual tasks for logically structuring and organizing your work.
-You can create a new item to be assigned to the task, or you can assign items that already exist in the workspace.
+Once a task has been placed on the canvas, you can assign items to it help logically structuring and organizing your work.
+You can [create new items to be assign to the task](#create-a-new-item-for-a-task), or you can [assign items that already exist in the workspace](#assign-existing-items-to-a-task).

 ### Create a new item for a task